AnneLivia/PotatoLeafDisease/README.md

 This repository features a CNN model employing transfer learning with Xception architecture to classify potato leaves into Healthy, Early Blight, and Late Blight diseases.

 The model is trained on a dataset sourced from [Kaggle](https://www.kaggle.com/datasets/swastik2004/potato-leaf-diseases/data?select=Healthy).
 The data was collected from Rashid et al. Multi-Level Deep Learning Model for Potato Leaf Disease Recognition.
 Electronics.
-2021; 10(17):2064. https://doi.org/10.3390/electronics10172064
+2021; 10(17):2064.
+DOI: https://doi.org/10.3390/electronics10172064

 ## Dataset Details: